 Speaking of trees, I have planted three more here at the Manor: two pawpaws (Asimina triloba) and one American persimmon (Diospyros virginiana).
 One of the best places I have found for baby trees is Edible Landscaping.
 I’ve bought several from them, including two pawpaws that were casualties of a buck whitetail that lives or lived in the area, and they’ve all arrived in great condition and established themselves with a minimum of tending from me, which is exactly what I want in a tree.
 This is also, not so coincidentally, why I strongly believe in planting native species of tree, and did the research to find out what snack-producing varieties are native to my particular neck of the woods.
 Many of these native trees are also having a hard time, because their fruits are not commercially popular, or invasive imports are taking over their habitat, or in the case of the red mulberry (Morus rubra) the invasive white mulberry (Morus alba, from Asia) is taking over its very genome, since they can hybridize.

 So here I am on the Manor, doing my part to save obscure native trees like the pawpaw.
 Odds are you have never heard of a pawpaw, unless a) you live overseas where the word pawpaw refers to another fruit entirely or b) your grandmother used to sing the pawpaw song to you like mine did.
 However, it is a nifty little tree that lives in the understory of the forest.
 It’s endangered in New Jersey, threatened in New York, and “vulnerable” in Ontario, Canada.
-The leaves contain a natural pesticide that keep bugs off them with the notable exception of the zebra swallowtail butterfly and the pawpaw sphinx moth, for which it is the larval host.
+The leaves contain a natural pesticide that keep bugs off them with the notable exception of the zebra swallowtail butterfly and the pawpaw sphinx moth, for which it is the larval host (find more details about the control of bugs outside the house and termites East Brunswick NJ).
 The fruit feeds birds and small mammals.
 Weirdly, it is pollinated by blow flies, which normally feed on carrion, which means its flowers smell like dead rotting things, and if you want to improve your fruit yield you can hang chicken necks from the branches of the trees to rot.
 Yum.
 Wildflower.org has great information on the pawpaw and lists it as a PlantWise native alternative to Russian olive.
 Compounds in the seeds of pawpaws show promise for chemotherapy against prostate and colon cancers.
 How much more useful and cool do you need a tree to be, seriously?
 The problem, of course, is that the fruit does not ship well, and therefore it doesn’t have much commercial potential.
 As an understory tree, it’s also losing habitat as Americans cut down forests and put in housing developments.

 You may have seen fruits of the Asian persimmon varieties in grocery stores.
 American persimmons (Diospyros virginiana) produce much smaller fruits that are horribly bitter and sour until after the first frost hits them.
 It is a hardy little bugger of a tree, able to handle high sun and low water conditions.
 Abraham Lincoln had one at his home in Illinois, even!
 Like the pawpaw, it’s a hardy native tree whose fruits just happen to be not as commercially viable as the agricultural conglomerates would like, so it’s listed as “special concern” in Connecticut and “threatened” in New York.
 Confidential to New York State: WTF are you guys doing to your native trees, yo?